- IP Camera Systems

 Q: What is a Digital Video Recorder (DVR)?

 A: The DVR is a device that records video from analog cameras to one or more hard drives.
+It is used in CCTV systems.
 The term DVR is also used by the consumer TV market.
-The DVR used in the security market has a fixed number of BNC connections to attach cameras.
+The DVR used in the security market has a fixed number of BNC connections to attach analog CCTV cameras.
 DVRs are available with 4, 8 16, 32 and 64 channels (or connections).
 This means that you have a maximum number of cameras that can be supported by one unit.
 Once you exceed the number of connections available on the DVR, you will need to add another DVR to your system.
 Some DVRs connect to the network and can be viewed using a Windows computer.

-Q: What is the difference between a DVR and a NVR?
+Q: What is the difference between a DVR and an NVR?

 A: Here are a few of the many differences between these devices.

 – The NVR connects to the computer network and so does all the IP cameras.
 This allows you to take advantage of the existing network infrastructure instead of running wires from a “home base” location to all the cameras.